-When using the alternate venting location, either in a horizontal left side down installation or a vertical installation using down - venting, the alternate combustion air opening can be used.
+When using the alternate venting location, either in a horizontal left side down installation or a vertical installation using down - venting, an alternate combustion air opening can be used.
 A locating dimple is located on the right side of the furnace cabinet.
-The locating dimple is 1-1/4" measured from the front edge of the cabinet in line with the knock out.
+The locating dimple is 1 7/8" measured from the front edge of the cabinet in line with the knock out.
 To use the alternate combustion air location:

-- 1. Remove screws and combustion air flange and gasket from cabinet. - 2.
-Insert the 3" cabinet plug from the drain bag assembly in the unused combustion air hole. - 3.
+- 1. Remove screws and combustion air flange from cabinet. - 2.
+Insert cabinet plug in unused combustion air hole. - 3.
 Drill a pilot hole at the cabinet dimple (size dictated by knockout tool used). - 4.
 Use a knockout tool to create a 3" diameter hole. - 5.
-Secure the combustion air flange & gasket to the furnace cabinet using the self-tapping screws removed in step 1.
+Install combustion air flange and secure with screws removed in step one. - 6.
+Install screws removed in step 1 securing flange to cabinet.